EtiennePerot/easy-openvpn/README.md

 * LZO compression enabled
 * A systemd service called `easy-openvpn.service` to start/stop/monitor it

-Decisions that are left up to you:
+#### Decisions that are left up to you:

+This is the only stuff you have to figure out on your own, although there are sensible and/or autodetected default values for everything:

+* The network interface that clients will access the Internet through
-* Port number on the server
+* The port number that the OpenVPN server should use
-* UDP or TCP
+* Whether to use UDP or TCP
-* DNS server to suggest to clients over DHCP
+* The IP of the DNS server to suggest to clients
-* The actual `10.10.10.x` IP assigned to each client
+* The name and the `10.10.10.x` IP that you want to assign to each client

 ## Client management